craigmcb/craigmcb.github.io/OLOCI/oloci.md

 Get started today and see how your Linux administration helps achieve the benefits Linux brings to running your services and applications on Oracle Cloud Infrastructure.

-### Deploying Cloud Components with the Web Console
+### Deploying Cloud Components with the Web Console Videos
 Learn to provision and launch compute instances with the cloud web console to support your cloud solution in Oracle Cloud infrastructure.

 [![](../common/images/creatLinxInst_tmp.png)](https://youtu.be/tlwlLd4GvCc)